 Drug Abuse Counselors

-With an estimated 23.5 million people suffering from substance abuse or dependence.
+In 2013, there were an estimated 21.6 million people suffering from substance abuse or dependence.
 That staggering number equates to 8.2% of the national population.
 Also in 2013, only 4.1 million of those people— a mere fraction of those that need help—went on to receive treatment for problems related to their use of alcohol or illicit drugs, according to the Substance Abuse and Mental Health Services Administration’s (SAMHSA’s) National Survey on Drug Use and Health.
 Looking at these numbers, it’s becomes increasingly clear that drug abuse counselors are an integral part of the substance abuse treatment industry, and of the American workforce in general.

 Drug abuse counselors specialize in the treatment and recovery of substance abusers.
 They work with people suffering from dependencies on any type of drug ranging from cocaine to marijuana.
 Drug abuse counselors may work in places such as: